socotecio/django-socio-grpc/docs/examples/async-advanced-bib-example.rst

 Advanced ASync Example
 =======================

+All the example describred here can be found in the `example repository <https://github.com/socotecio/django-socio-grpc-example>`_

+This page is still in Work in progress

 Overview
 --------

-This is an advanced example demonstrates the socio-grpc framework (in asynchronous mode).
+This is an advanced example to demonstrates DSG usages(in asynchronous mode).

-We will generate a simple bibliographic service, that illustrates many aspects of socio-grpc.
+We will generate a simple bibliographic service, that illustrates many aspects of DSG.

 The service will be a simple CRUD service, with a single entity type, `Book`.